Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 All in all, this was a pleasant surprise and I hope that Kodansha sees fit to release the second half in the not-too-distant future.

-MELINDA: Okay, first of all, I feel quite sad that I’ve never looked at this series, because it actually sounds quite appealing to me.
+MJ: Okay, first of all, I feel quite sad that I’ve never looked at this series, because it actually sounds quite appealing to me.
 And secondly, if Hinata *is* Black Rabbit, who is Mega Pig??
 I MUST KNOW.

 I. Uh.
 Really like pigs.